rob-myers/rob-myers.github.io/docs/plan.md

 - get interested in simulating starship crews
 - declare this interest in objective

+- mention React "polyfill" of events, and we avoid
 - finish geomorph 101
 - implement front page